sciados/blitz-frontend/docs/blitz_marketing_sales_materials.md

 ## Website Copy Elements

 ### Page Titles:
-- "Where Affiliate Marketers and Developers Build Real Relationships"
+- "Where Marketers and Developers Build Real Relationships"
 - "The Relationship-Driven Affiliate Platform"
 - "Your Network is Your Net Worth"